dtekcth/plugg/README.md

 The goal of this repository is to collect study materials for the coursescentered around the

 ## Contribute
 We'd love to collect old exams, if you have any upload them in the format `/<course code>/exams/YYYY-mm-dd.pdf`.
+If there are separate solutions, please upload them as `/<course code>/exams/YYYY-mm-dd-solutions.pdf`.

 If you have tips and tricks for courses, please put them in the file `/<course code>/tips.md`.
 The type of tips we're looking for are things that are good to know or things you wish you knew before taking the course.